ZacBlanco/zacblanco.github.io/education/analytical-physics-124/notes.md

 #### _Stating the Second Law of Thermodynamics_

-_It is impossible for any system to undergo a pocess in which it absorbs heat from a resevoir at a single temperaure and converts the heat completely into mechanical work, with the system ending in the same state in which is began._
+_It is impossible for any system to undergo a process in which it absorbs heat from a reservoir at a single temperature and converts the heat completely into mechanical work, with the system ending in the same state in which is began._

-We can also state it as: _It is impossible for any process to have as its sole result the transfer of heat form a cooler to a hotter body._
+We can also state it as: _It is impossible for any process to have as its sole result the transfer of heat from a cooler to a hotter body._

 #### Steps of the Carnot Cycle